jay-patel-07/ATSP/README.md

 # ATSP
-Applied Steepest Ascent Hill Climbing, Simulated Annealing, Tabu Search, Genetic Algorithm, and Random Search on Asymmetric Travelling Salesman Problem.
+Applied First Ascent, Steepest Ascent Hill Climbing, Simulated Annealing, and Genetic Algorithm on Asymmetric Travelling Salesman Problem with 2-node transformation to compare the results.